Is there anything more magical than a cross-country road trip?

 Lodging can be another huge expenditure for road trips.
 If you are planning a cross-country road trip on a budget, I highly recommend camping as a way to stretch your dollar.
 A good tent will set you back about the same amount as a night or two in a hotel.
 Well worth it in my opinion!

-If you aren’t convinced that sleeping on the ground every night is the way to go, then what about planning a hybrid road trip, where you camp during the week and then splurge on an Airbnb on the weekends?
+If you aren’t convinced that sleeping on the ground every night is the way to go, then what about planning a hybrid road trip, where you camp during the week and then splurge on an Airbnb or VRBO for the weekends?

-Finally, if camping really isn’t your thing, we recommend booking hotel rooms or vacation rentals in non-touristy destinations along your route, and booking them well in advance.
+if camping isn’t your thing, we recommend booking hotel rooms or vacation rentals in non-touristy destinations along your route (in advance so you can find some good deals).
 This will certainly take some of the spontaneity out of your road trip, but it will also allow you to budget accurately.

 Here’s what we budget for camping lodging –

-- Strictly lodging – We budget $75 per night.
+- Strictly lodging (for the non-campers) – We budget $100 per night.
 We tend to drive farther each day when we aren’t camping so our trips can be shorter, saving us a bit of money.
 It’s still the most expensive way to travel.

 Here are some more tips to help you budget for camping and lodging during your road trip.